chunkypixel/atari-dev-studio/README.md

 ### dasm (release 2.20.12 - 20191214)
 dasm is a versatile macro assembler with support for several 8-bit microprocessors including MOS 6502 & 6507, Motorola 6803, 68705 & 68HC11, Hitachi HD6303 (extended Motorola 6801), and Fairchild F8.
 Matthew Dillon started dasm in 1987-1988.
 Olaf 'Rhialto' Seibert extended dasm in 1995. dasm has also been maintained by Andrew Davie (2003-2008) and Peter Froehlich (2008-2015). the DASM team has taken over maintaining and updating dasm since 2019.

-dasm is an external project and can be downloaded seperately [here](https://dasm-assembler.github.io/).
+dasm is an external project and can be downloaded separately [here](https://dasm-assembler.github.io/).

 ## Emulation
 Atari Dev Studio includes the following emulators for testing purposes: